mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 The audience of a Roadmap Review is those “up the chain” of decision makers and the audience of a Design Review is those running “down the chain” of implementors.

-In [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) terms, the team is Responsible, the reviewer is Accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.

 A Roadmap Review should focus on:

 * The problem space